cosmicspd/apheleia/README.md

 "In Greek mythology, Apheleia was the spirit and personification of ease, simplicity and primitivity in the good sense, 'the good old days'." - [Wikipedia](https://en.wikipedia.org/wiki/Apheleia)

 apheleia is a CLI-based planner/agenda written in C++.
-It has very basic functionality at the current moment such as adding and removing tasks.
+It has very basic functionality at the current moment such as adding, removing, and viewing tasks.
 I plan to add more functionality in the future, but it will take a little.

 ## Usage